Under the Constitution

 6. The election of the secretaries of the State Committees and of editors of state Party organs shall require the approval of the Central Committee.

 7. (a) The Central Committee shall remove any member from itself for gross breach of discipline, misconduct or for anti-Party activity by two-thirds of the members present and voting and in any case by more than half the total strength of the Central Committee voting for such removal.

 (b) It can fill up any vacancy occurring in its composition by simple majority of its total members.

-(c) In case member or members of the Central Committee are arrested the remaining members can coopt substitute member or members and they shall have full right as the original members but should vacate their places as the arrested members get released and assume their duties.
+(c) In case a member or members of the Central Committee are arrested the remaining members can coopt substitute member or members and they shall have full rights as the original members but should vacate their places as and when the arrested members get released and assume their duties.

 8. The time between two meetings of the Central Committee shall not normally exceed three months and it shall meet whenever one third of its total members make a requisition.